aalejandromr/Sprint-Challenge--Algorithms/Short-Answer/Algorithms_Answers.md

 ## Exercise I

-a) Time complexity will be O(n^3) because the operations will increase 3 times faster as the input grows.
+a) Time complexity will be O(n) because the operations will increase 3 times faster as the input grows.
 Space complexity I believe will be the same.

 b) Time complexity wil be O(n log n)

-c) Time complexity I believe will be O(1) because we do only do O(1) operations but it's space complexity will be O(n) because the space will increase as the input increases.
+c) Time complexity I believe will be O(n) because we do only do O(n) operations but it's space complexity will be O(n) because the space will increase as the input increases.

 ## Exercise II